MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 MAXDOP **=** {\<value> | PRIMARY }
 **\<value>**

-Specifies the default MAXDOP setting that should be used for statements.
+Specifies the default **max degree of parallelism (MAXDOP)** setting that should be used for statements.
 0 is the default value and indicates that the server configuration will be used instead.
 The MAXDOP at the database scope overrides (unless it is set to 0) the **max degree of parallelism** set at the server level by sp_configure.
-Query hints can still override the DB scoped MAXDOP in order to tune specific queries that need different setting.
-All these settings are limited by the MAXDOP set for the Workload Group.
+Query hints can still override the database scoped MAXDOP in order to tune specific queries that need different setting.
+All these settings are limited by the MAXDOP set for the [Workload Group]().

-You can use the max degree of parallelism option to limit the number of processors to use in parallel plan execution.
-SQL Server considers parallel execution plans for queries, index data definition language (DDL) operations, parallel insert, online alter column, parallel stats collection, and static and keyset-driven cursor population.
+You can use the MAXDOP option to limit the number of processors to use in parallel plan execution. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]  considers parallel execution plans for queries, index data definition language (DDL) operations, parallel insert, online alter column, parallel stats collection, and static and keyset-driven cursor population.

+> [!NOTE]
+> The **max degree of parallelism (MAXDOP)** limit is set per [task](../../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
+It is not a per [request](../../relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql.md) or per query limit.
+This means that during a parallel query execution, a single request can spawn multiple tasks which are assigned to a [scheduler](../../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
+For more information, see the [Thread and Task Architecture Guide](../../relational-databases/thread-and-task-architecture-guide.md).

 To set this option at the instance level, see [Configure the max degree of parallelism Server Configuration Option](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md).

 > [!NOTE]
-> In Azure SQL Database, the server-level **max degree of parallelism** configuration is always set to 0.
+> In [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], the server-level **max degree of parallelism** configuration is always set to 0.
 MAXDOP can be configured for each database as described in the current article.
-For recommendations on configuring MAXDOP optimally, see the [Additional Resources](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-scoped-configuration-transact-sql?view=sql-server-2017#additional-resources) section.
+For recommendations on configuring MAXDOP optimally, see the [Additional Resources](#additional-resources) section.

 > [!TIP]
-> To accomplish this at the query level, add the **MAXDOP** [query hint](../../t-sql/queries/hints-transact-sql-query.md).
+> To accomplish this at the query level, use the **MAXDOP** [query hint](../../t-sql/queries/hints-transact-sql-query.md).
+> To accomplish this at the server level, use the **max degree of parallelism (MAXDOP)** [server configuration option](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md).
+> To accomplish this at the workload level, use the **MAX_DOP** [Resource Governor workload group configuration option](../../t-sql/statements/create-workload-group-transact-sql.md).

 PRIMARY